GAIR-NLP/O1-Journey/README.md

 ## Updates
+- [2024/01/14] 🚨 We have released a report on O1 Inference-time Scaling for Medical Reasoning, demonstrating the immense potential of "deep thinking" in medical diagnosis!
+Check out our [report](https://arxiv.org/pdf/2501.06458)!
 - [2024/11/22] 🚨 We have published a new part of our study on O1-distillation, accompanied by in-depth reflections on the underlying behaviors and phenomena.
 Check our [report](https://arxiv.org/pdf/2411.16489)!
 - [2024/10/16] We have released the journey thought training dataset on 🤗 [Hugging Face](https://huggingface.co/datasets/GAIR/o1-journey).
 - [2024/10/09] 🚨 We have officially released [**the first** Strategic Report on O1 Replication](https://arxiv.org/pdf/2410.18982).
 We introduce a new training paradigm called ‘journey learning’ and propose **the first** model that successfully integrates search and learning in mathematical reasoning.
 The search process incorporates trial-and-error, correction, backtracking, and reflection, making this **the first** effective approach for complex reasoning tasks.
 If you do find our resources helpful, please [cite our paper](#citation).